oibekwe123/Hello-world/README.md

 # Hello-world
-This is a project info
+This is a project information